SteGarAla/Image-Stacker/README.md

 ## DESIGN DECISIONS:

+One public method that calls two other private methods to do the work

 ## HOW TO RUN THE PROGRAM:
 Enter file name (make sure it is lowercase! and valid filename)